 June 4 – The Queen’s Own Rifles of Canada and the Royal Hamilton Light Infantry (13th Battalion) celebrate the 150th Anniversary of the Battle of Ridgeway.
 Starting off by a military parade through the town of Ridgeway which granted both Regiments the freedom of the city, and then continued to the battlefield where a ceremony was conducted.
 With the ceremony Sgt Adam Winnicki performed a freefall parachute jump to start the ceremony off as well as a Community day at Ridgeway community centre.
 The QOR of C Museum brought numerous items to display at the community day.
 The items on display were; Ensign McEachren’s tunic, Rfn Mewburn’s 3 bander rifle, Spencer repeater rifle, Pring statuette, bullet and pouch.

-June 11 – QOR of C Contingent (with 3 RCR and 3 VP) traveled to CFB Borden for the re-dedication of DZ Gorvad which consisted of a parachute decent from a Canadian Chinook helicopter and a quick ceremony.
+June 11 – QOR of C Contingent (with 3 RCR and 3 VP) traveled to CFB Borden for the re-dedication of DZ Gorvad which consisted of a parachute decent from a Canadian Chinook helicopter and a cairn dedication ceremony.

-June 18-19 – QOR Parachute Company held its annual Parachute refresher at CFB Trenton.
+June 18-19 – QOR Parachute Company held Exercise Pegasus Knight I, its annual Parachute refresher at CFB Trenton.
 Three parachute decents were conducted as well as a thorough parachute refreshers on all skills.

-August 6-7: QOR Parachute Company conducted Exercise Quick Rig 3 out of CFB Trenton conducting three parachute decents onto DZ Hodgson.
+August 6-7: QOR Parachute Company conducted Exercise Quick Rig II out of CFB Trenton conducting three parachute decents onto DZ Hodgson.

-September 9-18: Exercise Ready Rifleman, 11 Rifleman from the Regiment travelled to England to partake in an exchange with 7th Battalion The Rifles.
+September 9-18: Exercise Ready Rifleman, 11 Rifleman from the Regiment traveled to England to partake in an exchange with 7th Battalion The Rifles.
 This is the first time a QOR of C contingent has visited our Alliance Regiment The Rifles.
 The contingent consisted of Captain Llewellyn-Thomas, Warrant Officer Murray, Master Corporal Humphrey, Master Corporal Leung, Corporal Williamson, Corporal Radewych, Corporal Danek, Corporal Strack, Corporal Baruwa, Rifleman Catenacci, and Rifleman Pelz.